what is metsuke?

 "Me" means eye and "Tsuke" means to attach or adhere.
-Virtually directly translated this means that you attach your eye to your opponent.
+Literally speaking: attach your eye to your opponent.
 Not letting him or her out of your sight.
-To look at your opponent.

 There are two methods of Metsuke.